thejackest/COMPX-555-Project-One/README.md

 are based on the same best fit amino acid chain due to this chain scoring the best match of e-score and percent identical for multiple proteins.
 We considered having one amino acid sequence match to one protein however this caused our results to contain missleading scoring.

+We were unsure of what was meant by blast score so we put the max score, total score and e-value in our final results as they all appear useful in their own rights